John Lennon: Yoko Ono

 Two years before the Beatles disbanded, Lennon and Ono began public protests against the Vietnam War.
-They were married in Gibraltar on 20 March 1969, and spent their honeymoon at the Hilton Amsterdam, campaigning with a week-long Bed-In for Peace.
-They planned another Bed-In in the United States, but were denied entry, so held one instead at the Queen Elizabeth Hotel in Montreal, where they recorded "Give Peace a Chance".
+They were married in Gibraltar on 20 March 1969, and spent their honeymoon at the Hilton Amsterdam, campaigning with a week-long bed-in.
+They planned another bed-in in the United States, but were denied entry, so held one instead at the Queen Elizabeth Hotel in Montreal, where they recorded "Give Peace a Chance".
 They often combined advocacy with performance art, as in their "Bagism", first introduced during a Vienna press conference.
 Lennon detailed this period in the Beatles song "The Ballad of John and Yoko".
 Lennon changed his name by deed poll on 22 April 1969, adding "Ono" as a middle name.
 The brief ceremony took place on the roof of the Apple Corps building, where the Beatles had performed their rooftop concert three months earlier.
 Although he used the name John Ono Lennon thereafter, some official documents referred to him as John Winston Ono Lennon.
 The couple settled at Tittenhurst Park at Sunninghill in Berkshire.
 After Ono was injured in a car accident, Lennon arranged for a king-size bed to be brought to the recording studio as he worked on the Beatles' album, Abbey Road.

 Ono and Lennon moved to New York, to a flat on Bank Street, Greenwich Village.
 Looking for somewhere with better security, they relocated in 1973 to the more secure Dakota overlooking Central Park at 1 West 72nd Street.